Vasectomies can fail.

 Frequently Asked Questions

-Your physician will generally determine the number of tests required to confirm your sterility.
-However, we do recommend that you test yourself at two different time intervals in the first three months after your vasectomy.
-It is best to test 60 and 90 days after your vasectomy.
+Sperm counts can vary depending on the day your semen analysis test takes place.
+Your physician will generally determine the number of semen analysis tests required to confirm your sterility during follow up care conversations.
+However, we do recommend that you test yourself at two different time intervals in the first three months post vasectomy procedure.
+It is generally considered best to test 60 and 90 days after your vasectomy.

 Each test kit includes:

 - 2 SpermCheck devices

 - 2 semen collection cups

 After you complete your test, use this guide to interpret your results.

 |If you see both a Control Line (marked as “C” on the SpermCheck device) and a Test Line (marked as “T”), your sperm count is at least 250,000 per milliliter, which is considered high, and other forms of birth control should still be used to prevent pregnancy.||If you see a Control Line (marked as “C” on the SpermCheck device) but not a Test Line (marked as “T”), your sperm count is less than 250,000 per milliliter, which is low enough for you to have extremely low or no risk of bringing about a pregnancy.||If you do not see a control line (marked as “C” on the SpermCheck device), the test cannot be interpreted and you should test again with another SpermCheck device.|